 - Access configuration.After the user is in, it is necessary to offer two types of configuration profiles:

 - admin with a complete set of managing rights

-- a user with a restricted access to the functions granted by admin.
+- a user with restricted access to the functions granted by an admin.

 3. Onboarding guide.
 Your users will appreciate if you dedicate some pages to explain the basic principles of how the smart home solution works and how to connect with the hub and smart devices.